University Catalog 2026-2027

 In addition, applicants deemed admissible who are already in the U.S. must also upload the digital Visa Clearance Form (VCF).
 This includes international applicants who are in a nonimmigrant visa category other than F-1 or J-1 (ex: H-4, L-2, E-2, Pending Permanent resident etc.).
 These applicants are not required to complete a CFR, unless they plan to change to F-1 or J-1 student status (if eligible).

 If the information provided by the applicant is incomplete or not acceptable (e.g. missing sponsor and bank official signatures, insufficient bank statements, etc.), the applicant will be notified that his/her documents were not approved and why.
 Notification is done via email.
 The applicant will then have an opportunity to correct the problem(s) and resubmit the materials.
-Applicants can check the status of their applications through their wolfPAW account.
+Applicants can check the status of their applications through their wolfPAW portal.

 Once the applicant is considered admitted (fully or conditionally) to the University and has confirmed enrollment by paying the advanced enrollment deposit, the Office of Undergraduate Admissions emails the appropriate Certificate of Eligibility (Form I-20 for an F-1 visa or Form DS-2019 for a J-1 visa) to the student within 10 business days.
 Fully admitted international students will also receive information and guidance from the Office of International Services (OIS) via email prior to their arrival to NC State.
 Conditionally admitted international students will receive information from the Intensive English Program (IEP) prior to their arrival as well.